terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 > The Run in Postman button works with description formats like Swagger, RAML, and GitHub.

-## Dynamic & Static buttons with environments
+## Dynamic and Static buttons with environments

 There are two types of Run in Postman buttons: